 - Registered investment accounts like the RRSP or TFSA do not work for the Smith Manoeuvre.
 Your investment holdings have to be held in a non-registered account.

-- If you choose to use income earned (dividends, rent…) to pay down more of your mortgage principal, you will end up paying off your mortgage faster.
+- If you choose to use the income earned (dividends, rent…) to pay down more of your mortgage principal, you will end up paying off your mortgage faster.

 - If you do not intend to use investment income to speed up your mortgage payments, you can choose to go with well-diversified funds that can be held for the long-term.
-By deferring your capital gains to the future, you can benefit from even more favourable taxation on the capital gains, compared to dividends and interest-income.
+By deferring your capital gains to the future, you can benefit from even more favourable taxation on the capital gains, compared to dividends and interest income.

 - The Smith Manoeuvre does not change the principal residence exemption status of your home.
 If you sell your home later, it will not be subject to capital gains tax as a result of using this strategy.